 Owners, or even renters, who are home during showings can be off-putting for buyers, making them feel pressured, and not letting them explore or linger as long as they’d like.

-At the current time, new limits on real estate activities such as open for inspections mean open homes for prospective buyers will now be by private appointment only, with no multiple-buyers attending.
-Further resrictions in Victoria mean that while private inspections are still possible, they are only permitted if the resident of the property leaves the premises whilst complying with Staying at Home Directions (to obtain necessary goods or services, for care and other compassionate reasons, to attend work or education or to exercise.)
+At the current time ina a few Australian states, new limits on real estate activities such as open for inspections mean open homes for prospective buyers will now be by private appointment only, with no multiple-buyers attending.

-If you are in the process of selling a home that you currently reside in, it is important to stay in contact with your agent to plan for private buyer appointments so you can plan your grocery shops or other es
+If you are in the process of selling a home that you currently reside in, it is important to stay in contact with your agent to plan for private buyer appointments so you can plan your grocery shops or other essential activities around it.
+Don't hesitate to get in touch to ask about the COVID-safe measures that agencies have in place at this time.

 Additionally, if a home is filled with family photos, teddy bears, and other personal items, a buyer can feel like they are intruding, and struggle to see themselves living there as it is so clearly someone else’s home.